-As quickly because the pilots retracted the flaps and slats, in keeping with flight data, a key sensor started to feed faulty information into Boeing’s Maneuvering Characteristics Augmentation System (MCAS), designed to save you stalls.
+As quickly as the pilots retracted the flaps and slats, in keeping with flight data, a key sensor started to feed faulty information into Boeing’s Maneuvering Characteristics Augmentation System (MCAS), designed to save you stalls.

 A complicated picture of what happened in the cockpit of Flight 302 on March 10 is rising from the sparse statement of a preliminary report and a new facts plot showing how crew and generation interacted.